An Interactive Greedy Approach to Group Sparsity in High Dimensions: Related Work and Contribution

 \subsection{Related Work}

-In group sparsity learning, an important and fruitful line of work comes from shrinkage-based approaches.
-In particular, extending from the lasso \citep{tibshirani1996regression}, the group lasso has received considerable attention.
-The group lasso imposes the $\ell_{2,1}$ norm penalty on the targeted criterion function with a tuning parameter $\alpha$ by
+In group sparsity learning, it is assumed that coefficient $\w=(w_1,w_2,\cdots,w_p)\in\real^p$ can be partitioned into $m$ ($m\leq p$) non-overlapping groups with a known grouping structure, and we use $G=\{1,2,\cdots,m\}$ to denote the group index set.
+An important and fruitful line of work comes from shrinkage-based approaches.
+Extending from the Lasso \citep{tibshirani1996regression}, the group Lasso has received considerable attention.
+Define the $\ell_{2,1}$ norm to be $\|\w\|_{G, 1}:=\sum_{g\in G}\|\w_g\|$, where $\w_{g}$ is the sub-vector of $\w$ corresponding to group $g$ and $\norm{\cdot}$ is the $\ell_2$ norm.
+Then the group Lasso imposes the $\ell_{2,1}$ norm penalty on the criterion function $Q$ with a tuning parameter $\alpha$ by

 and its methods and algorithms have been studied under both linear model \citep{yuan2006model} and GLM (\citealp{kim2006blockwise}; \citealp{meier2008group}) settings.
-Mostly under linear model settings, theoretical properties of the group lasso on both estimation and feature selection in high dimension have been investigated in, e.g., \citet{nardi2008asymptotic} and \citet{wei2010consistent}.
-Notably, under certain variants of group restricted isometry property (RIP, \citealp{candes2005decoding}) or restricted eigenvalue (RE, \citealp{bickel2009simultaneous}) conditions, the group lasso was shown to be superior to the standard lasso in estimation and prediction \citep{huang2010benefit, lounici2011oracle}, thereby proving the benefits of group sparsity.
+Mostly under linear model settings, theoretical properties of the group Lasso on both estimation and feature selection in high dimension have been investigated in, e.g., \citet{nardi2008asymptotic} and \citet{wei2010consistent}.
+Notably, under certain variants of group restricted isometry property (RIP, \citealp{candes2005decoding}) or restricted eigenvalue (RE, \citealp{bickel2009simultaneous}) conditions, the group Lasso was shown to be superior to the standard Lasso in estimation and prediction \citep{huang2010benefit, lounici2011oracle}, thereby proving the benefits of group sparsity.

-On the other hand, it is expected that the group lasso will inherit the same drawbacks of the lasso, which include large estimation bias and relatively restrictive conditions on feature selection consistency \citep{fan2001variable}.
-Accordingly, various non-convex penalties such as SCAD \citep{fan2001variable} and MCP \citep{zhang2010nearly} were extended to allow incorporation of grouping structure and to replace the group lasso penalty in \eqref{eq:grplasso} so that consistent group selection can be achieved with less restrictive conditions than the group lasso (see, e.g., \citealp{huang2012selective,jiao2016group} and references therein).
+On the other hand, it is expected that the group Lasso inherits the same drawbacks of the Lasso, which include large estimation bias and relatively restrictive conditions on feature selection consistency \citep{fan2001variable}.
+Accordingly, various non-convex penalties such as SCAD \citep{fan2001variable} and MCP \citep{zhang2010nearly} as well as the adaptive Lasso type penalties \citep{zou2006adaptive,zou2009adaptive, qian2013model} were extended to allow incorporation of grouping structure and to replace the group Lasso penalty in \eqref{eq:grpLasso} so that consistent group selection can be achieved with less restrictive conditions than the group Lasso (see, e.g., \citealp{huang2012selective,jiao2016group} and references therein).